mde-docs/mde-docs.github.io/mde-docs-site/docs/tutorials/etl-flowchart-to-html.md

 ### Base Example

 This ETL definition converts a flowchart model to an HTML document.
 Specifically, it turns all flowchart elements and sub-elements into headings.
+Each of the 4 rules only transform one type of element.
+The `Flowchart2Heading` rule transforms all flowchart elements into headings.
+The `Action2Heading` rule transforms all action elements into headings.
+The `Decision2Heading` rule transforms all decision elements into headings.
+The `Transition2Heading` rule transforms all transition elements into headings.

 ```
 //This rule transforms all flowchart elements to headings